-- incomplete, e.g., temporary features of the environment are omitted, - inaccurate, e.g., spatial relations have changed in the environment since the a priori knowledge was gathered, and - approximate, e.g., metric information in the environment may be imprecise.
+- incomplete, e.g., temporary features of the environment are omitted, - inaccurate, e.g., spatial relations have changed in the environment since the a priori knowledge was gathered, and

+• approximate, e.g., metric information in the environment may be imprecise.

 To give an example of an uncertain environment and the respective a priori knowledge of this environment, consider an autonomous robot which is commissioned to drive to a given destination.
 Prior to the start of its mission, the robot has stored a map of the operation environment in which it is supposed to drive.
 This map represents the a priori knowledge retained by the robot about its environment.
 However, details and temporary features may be omitted from the map, so the map is incomplete.
 Furthermore, spatial relations between entities may have changed in the operation environment since the map was built, which renders the map inaccurate.
-Moreover, the metric information of the map may be imprecise, which makes the map an approximate one.
+Moreover, the metric information used for drawing the map may be imprecise, e.g., sensor measurements are rounded to a certain decimal place, which makes the map an approximate one.